Mezaine: Soviet military installation

 In the 1960s, two Soviet Dnepr radar (NATO designation "Hen House") installations were constructed at the site near the town of Skrunda.
 A Daryal radar was being built there before the collapse of the Soviet Union.
 The installation was strategically important to the Soviet Union as its radars covered Western Europe.
 The two barn-like radars were one of the most important Soviet early warning radar stations for listening to objects in space and for tracking possible incoming ICBMs.

-Pursuant to an agreement On the Legal Status of the Skrunda Radar Station During its temporary Operation and Dismantling, signed by Latvia and Russia on 30 April 1994, Russia had been allowed to run the radar station for four years, after which it was obliged to dismantle the station within eighteen months.
+Pursuant to an agreement (On the Legal Status of the Skrunda Radar Station During its temporary Operation and Dismantling), signed by Latvia and Russia on 30 April 1994, Russia had been allowed to run the radar station for four years, after which it was obliged to dismantle the station within eighteen months.
 The deadline for dismantling was 29 February 2000.
 Russia asked Latvia to extend the lease on the Dnepr station for at least two years, until the new Volga station under construction near Baranovichi in Belarus became operational.
 Riga rejected these requests, and the radar was verified closed on 4 September 1998 by an inspection team from the Organization for Security and Co-operation in Europe.

 On 4 May 1995 US demolition experts razed a 19-story tower, which housed a former Soviet Daryal radar system, one of the most advanced bistatic early-warning radars in the world.
+Construction of the tower began in 1984, but was halted by local authorities in August 1991.
 It served as one of the USSR's most important radar stations as it was responsible for scanning skies to the west for incoming bombers or nuclear missiles before the USSR disintegrated.
 The event spilled tens of thousands of Latvian people onto country roads and fields to watch the early morning spectacle, which was also televised nationwide.
-Latvian leaders, diplomats and other officials toasted the blast with champagne.
-The demolition was sponsored by the US, who paid 7 million US dollars for the destruction performed by Controlled Demolition, Inc..
+A dedicated soundtrack, Liberatio, was written by Latvian composer Zigmars Liepiņš to accompany the event.
+Latvian leaders, diplomats and other officials toasted the blast with champagne, with the Prime Minister of Latvia Valdis Birkavs proclaiming that with this event "World War II in Latvia has [finally] ended".
+The demolition was sponsored by the US, who paid 7 million US dollars for the destruction performed by Controlled Demolition, Inc. The rubble was cleared by November 1995.